Araxeus/ScreenshotZ/README.md

 - Expand Readme

--

--
+.

+.

+.

+.

-- Startup Rule Instructions:
+# Startup Rule Instructions: (Adds startup rule to windows task scheduler)

-*	Put bat in same dir as ScreenshotZ.exe (rule is for this exact name - can be changed in .bat)
+*	First put bat in same dir as ScreenshotZ.exe (rule is for this exact name - can be changed in .bat)

-*	And then run the addStartupRule.bat as admin
+*	Then run the addStartupRule.bat as admin
-*	(Adds startup rule to windows task scheduler)

 *	to uninstall run deleteStartupRule.bat as admin and press Y